prerak01/Wallet-Verification-Discord/README.md

 ## Ideally be part 2 of the tutorial

 Assuming addresses to be shelley since stakeAddress  is used to identify unique addresses. one wallet should only be associated with one discord account and vice versa.

-1. install nedb and instantiate it
+Ephemeral responses should be used for communication insteda of private threads

-2. make a new directory, add file for button interaction handling there
+- install nedb and instantiate it
-3. after button interaction, a popup should come for user for wallet verification
+- make a new directory, add file for button interaction handling there
-4. Database needs to be instantiated and passed to this button handler
+- after button interaction, a popup should come for user for wallet verification
-5. If person is already present in database , then exit thread
+- If person is already present in database , then do nothing